SecUSo/privacy-friendly-interval-timer/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 The icons used in the nagivation drawer are licensed under the [CC BY 2.5](http://creativecommons.org/licenses/by/2.5/).
 In addition to them the app uses icons from [Google Design Material Icons](https://design.google.com/icons/index.html) licensed under Apache License Version 2.0.
-All other images (the logo of Privacy Friendly Apps, the SECUSO logo, the app icons and the splash icon) copyright [Technische Universtität Darmstadt](www.tu-darmstadt.de) (2017-2018).
+All other images (the logo of Privacy Friendly Apps, the SECUSO logo, the app icons and the splash icon) copyright [Karlsruher Institut für Technologie](www.kit.edu) (2017-2020).

 ## Contributors